muggy8/improbable/have-and-havenot/o3TDyzle.md

 The tailed boy was getting pushed back.

-The pointy eared girl's hold on him enesured that he was in striking range as well as controlling which direction he could retreat in.
+The pointy-eared girl's hold on him ensured that he was in striking range as well as controlling which direction he could retreat in.

-It looked like the tailed boy was just a single step away from falling off the stage when, suddenly, he caugh one of the girl's punches by her wrist and had her arm firmly held in his palm.
+It looked like the tailed boy was just a single step away from falling off the stage when, suddenly, he caught one of the girl's punches by her wrist and had her arm firmly held in his palm.

-He the proceeds to throw her outside of the platform in one smooth motion.
+He then proceeds to throw her outside of the platform in one smooth motion.

 I could hear gasps in the crowd as this happened.